cantaloupe-project/cantaloupe/README.md

 an updated fork called [JAI-EXT](https://github.com/geosolutions-it/jai-ext).

-JaiProcessor's main advantage (see below for disclaimer) is that it can exploit JAI's internal tiling engine, which makes it abie, with some formats, to load image regions selectively.
-This can result in a huge performance win.
+JaiProcessor's main advantage (see below for disclaimer) is that it can exploit JAI's internal tiling engine, which makes it capable of region-of-interest decoding with some formats.

 JaiProcessor can read and write the same formats as ImageIoProcessor.